Rural Domestic Violence, Dating Violence, Sexual Assault, and Stalking Program

 - Identify, assess, and appropriately respond to child, youth, and adult victims and work with a network of partners within a rural community to provide legal services, health services, and basic provisions to victims

-- Establish and expand nonprofit, nongovernmental, State, Tribal, Territorial, and local government victim services in rural areas or rural communities to child, youth, and adult victims
+- Establish and expand nonprofit, nongovernmental, state, tribal, territorial, and local government victim services in rural areas or rural communities to child, youth, and adult victims

-- Increase the safety and well-being of rural women and children by dealing directly and immediately with issues of violence
+- Increase the safety and well-being of rural women and children by dealing directly and immediately with issues of violence and creating and implementing strategies to increase awareness and prevent violence

 - Develop, expand, implement, and improve the quality of sexual assault forensic medical examination or sexual assault nurse examiner programs